arbor-sim/arbor/doc/morphology.rst

   :width: 800
   :align: center

-  The branches from the segmentations in the :ref:`example morphology <morph-segment-fig>`.
+  The branches from the two segmentations of the :ref:`example morphology <morph-segment-fig>`.

-  **Left**: The branches generated with no spherical root.
+  **Left**: Branches generated without a spherical root segment.
 The segment at the root is part of the first dendrite cable branch:

    .. csv-table::